Ukraine's Zelenskyy in Paris signed security agreement with France after similar deal with Germany

 In case of future Russian aggression, Germany, like France, “would provide Ukraine as appropriate, with swift and sustained security assistance" and modern military equipment as needed, as well as seeking agreement on imposing “economic and other costs on Russia,” the agreements state.
 They go on to state that Ukraine “will continue to implement an ambitious reform program,” which is essential to its ambitions to join the European Union and NATO.

-The agreements follow commitments by the Group of Seven most advanced economies, which include Germany, France and the U.K., at a NATO summit in Vilnius, Lithuania, in July.
-The Group of Seven vowed at the time to provide weapons and military equipment, including combat air power, as well as more military training for Ukraine's beleaguered army.
+The agreements follow commitments made by the world's most advanced economies at a NATO summit in Vilnius, Lithuania, in July.

+Zelenskyy's trip came on the same day that Russia's prison agency announced the death of Alexei Navalny, Russian President Vladimir Putin's fiercest foe.

+“Putin has already become one of the bloodiest dictators in European history, but unfortunately his journey is not over,” Zelenskyy said in Paris.
+“We will work with everyone in the world who is able to bring him to justice."

 On Saturday, Zelenskyy is set to attend the Munich Security Conference, an annual gathering of high-ranking security and foreign policy officials, where he plans meetings with U.S. Vice President Kamala Harris, among others.